Xperaz/OOP-Hard-Parts/Notes/1-OOP_Paradigm.md

+# OOP Paradigm
 ## What is OOP?

-OOP is an enormously (huge) popular paradigm for structuring complex code and data using objects.
+OOP is an enormously popular paradigm for structuring complex code and data using objects.

 ## What is a Paradigm?